Breast Augmentation Brisbane

 Everything you need to know about having a breast augmentation

 Scroll down to read more about breast augmentation surgery with Dr Sharp, after the image gallery.

-before and after breast augmentation with Dr David Sharp: anatomical cohesive gel implants placed under the muscle to improve chest wall deformity.
+before and after breast augmentation with Dr David Sharp: anatomical cohesive gel implants placed under the muscle.

 Why have a breast augmentation?

 Breast augmentation is a very personal procedure and you should do it for yourself, not for someone else.